Troubleshooting

 Additional Error: jack server is not running or cannot be started

-Description: When configuring a Linux board, Linux installations with broken or misconfigured sound libraries may experience one or both of these errors, even if not using audio components in the robot configuration.
+Description: When configuring a Linux board, Linux installations with broken or misconfigured sound libraries may experience one or both of these errors, even if not using audio components in the machine configuration.

 Solution: Consult the documentation for your Linux OS and chosen sound library for guidance on installing any missing software dependencies.
 For example, if you are using jackd and PulseAudio on a Raspberry Pi, you can run the following to install any missing dependencies: